boardgameio/boardgame.io/docs/phases.md

 });
 ```

-!> Phases can also be terminated manually by calling `props.game.endPhase()` from the
+!> Phases can also be terminated manually by calling `props.events.endPhase()` from the
    board React component (in response to a user action like clicking a button, for example).

 Watch our game in action now with phases.
 Notice that you can only draw cards in the first